rjduran/cm-code/rpi/README.md

         * Key to function as AltGr (I chose the default for the keyboard layout.)
         * Compose key – No compose key

+    **Raspberry Pi 3:**

-    Goto <Finish> when done to return to the terminal.
+    Goto Finish when done to return to the terminal.
 Next, you want to configure Wifi so you can connect to the internet.
 If you are already using an ethernet cable then you should have an IP address already.
 Type `ifconfig` and look for inet under eth0.
 There should be an IP address shown.
 Depending on the router configuration it may be something like 192.168.0.xx or 10.1.10.xx.
 This is your IP address for a wired connection.
 Not Wifi.

+    **Raspberry Pi Zero:**

+    Goto Finish when done to return to the terminal.
+Next, you want to configure Wifi so you can connect to the internet.
+The device doesn't include Wifi so you need an ethernet dongle or Wifi USB adapter.
+Plug in the adapter at this time to connect to the internet after you configure the Wifi connection in the next step.

 3. Configure WiFi (and get IP address)